 Class Rank Request Form - Downloadable pdf

-Students may report their academic performance by stating their cumulative GPA and noting which quartile they fall within, and providing the official reported GPA range for the applicable quartile.
+Students may report their academic performance by stating their cumulative GPA and noting whether they fall within the Top 10% or Top Third of their respective class.

 In rare circumstances, a law student may need to apply for a change to an examination.
 Log in using your UMN internet ID (@umn.edu) and password to complete the form: